- Meet the UW Graduate School's Minimum Admissions Requirements

 Note: Be sure to select: English Language & Literature (PhD)

 For questions about application procedures, please email the English Graduate Office at firstname.lastname@example.org.

 One copy of transcripts from each college or university attended, reflecting all graduate and undergraduate coursework is required.
 This copy will be considered "unofficial," but will suffice for application purposes.
-If admitted, you will be asked to submit official transcripts (a transcript in a sealed envelope bearing the Registrar's seal) from your degree-granting institution to the University of Washington Graduate School.
+If admitted, you will be asked to submit your official transcript (either certified electronic transcript (preferred method) or a transcript in a sealed envelope bearing the Registrar's seal) from your degree-granting institution to the University of Washington Graduate School.

 Use the online application to provide contact information for three people who will submit letters of recommendation.
 The most useful recommendations come from college professors familiar with your work as a student.
-Letters from employers may be helpful if your work was directly related to writing or teaching.
+Letters from employers are only helpful if your work was directly related to writing or teaching.

 Minimum admission requirements: Non-native English speakers must demonstrate English language proficiency in one of the ways listed on the Graduate School’s Memo 8: Graduate School English Language Proficiency Requirements.

 Requirements to hold a TA-ship/ASE appointment: MA/PhD students interested in an Academic Student Employee (ASE) appointment must also demonstrate English language proficiency in one of the ways listed on the Graduate School’s Memo 15: Conditions of Appointment for TAs who are not Native Speakers of English.
 If submitting TOEFL scores, you must receive a score of 26 or above on the speaking portion of TOEFL-iBT in order to be eligible to teach.